 Halitosis, or bad breath can impact on your social and professional life.

 If your bad breath is severe or constant, it can affect your daily relationships and impact negatively on your self-esteem.
 Good oral hygiene habits and lifestyle changes can improve bad breath.
-In some cases, you may need to visit your dentist or GP to understand what is causing your bad breath and address any health concerns.
+In some cases, you may need to visit your Vancouver dentists or GP to understand what is causing your bad breath and address any health concerns.
 It may be a sign of an underlying health issue.

 It’s pretty simple to pick up on the symptoms.
 You may notice that your breath isn’t quite right, or you may be alerted to the smell by a friend or colleague.